 - Don’t repeat the caption in your alt text because screen readers will read those, too.
 If the caption is already descriptive, you may not need alt text; use “” instead so screen readers will know to ignore it.

 - Don’t say “image of” or “photo of” — screen readers already supply those words.

 - If the medium of the image is important, include that information in the caption (e.g., “the last photograph taken of Abraham Lincoln, our 16th president.”).

 - Consider the context of the image and what you’re trying to convey with it.

 - Alt text should be descriptive, but limit yourself to no more than 15 words.

-- You needn’t provide alt text for bullets and decorative flourishes that don’t convey information (the exception is if the image is also a link).
+- You needn’t provide alt text for bullets and decorative flourishes that don’t convey information.

 Don’t use an image as the sole means of providing information.